gritt/tw-ctm/README.md

 ## Design

-First, I've opted to develop it in python mostly because of familiarity concerns over the other languages, being a non typed language allows to prototype ideas very fast, also, python's built in debugger and unit testing framework works like a PyCharm (ba tum tss) in my IDE.
+First, I've opted to develop it in python mostly because of familiarity concerns over the other languages, being a non typed language allows to prototype ideas very fast, also, python's built in debugger and unit testing framework works like a PyCharm (ba dum tss) in my IDE.

 ## Architecture